elmehdi-rezoug/ascii-art-web-dockerize/README.md

-# ASCII Art Web Stylize
+# ASCII Art Web Dockerize

 ## Description

 A web application that converts text into ASCII art using different banner styles.
-Built with Go and HTML and CSS, featuring a clean interface for transforming text into stylized ASCII representations.
+Built with Go and HTML and CSS and Docker, featuring a clean interface for transforming text into stylized ASCII representations.

 ## Authors